jwulf/joshwulf.com/content/blog/2020/02/camunda-cloud-connection.md

 It is time for a significant refactor.
 The time required for this refactor is not trivial, and I conveniently ignored the error message until it became a failing test suite, then looked long and hard at the code before committing to this.

-This is a significant part of the Zeebe Node client - managing the state of the gRPC connection and providing an ergonomic API to handle various failure conditions.
+This is a significant part of the Zeebe Node client - managing the state of the gRPC connection and providing an ergonomic API to signal and handle various failure conditions.
 However, you don't have to be Einstein to realise that:

 > “We can not solve our problems with the same level of thinking that created them.” - Albert Einstein